Thulium-Drake/ansible-role-mongodb/README.md

 * Network-reachable database with SSL and Authentication
 * Replicated database (replicaset in MongoDB terms) with SSL and Authentication

+While MongoDB supports client authentication via SSL certificates, this role disables that by default as it is beyond the intended scope of this role.
+If you use this, the author welcomes a PR that adds this functionality as well.

 In order to deploy a new MongoDB you need to do the following things:

 * Include this role in your Ansible code